Professional turning has become more accessible throughout the years.

 4. WMH Tool Group JWL-1221VS Full Size Wood Lathe

-The JWL-1221VS is the one of the best full-size wood lathe you can buy in the market for woodturning.
-It has everything you need from a wood lathe machine.
+The JWL-1221VS is one of the best full-size wood lathes you can buy in the market for woodturning.
+It has everything you need from a high quality wood lathe.
 When it comes to precision and quality, you really can't beat this company.

 Furthermore, the first thing you will notice right away about this machine is the forward and the reverse setting.
 The reverse option is super useful as sometimes you might deal with tapping and threading, which the reverse option makes it more accessible.

 One thing we like about this machine is how quiet it is.
-We've dealt with professional lathe machines before, and some of them can be stupidly loud, which is annoying to deal with as a woodworker.
+We've dealt with professional wood lathes before, and some of them can be stupidly loud, which is annoying to deal with as a woodworker.

 This model, on the other hand, is pretty quiet.
 However, as the RPM goes up, the sound will increase, but it is relatively quiet compared to other options.

-After testing thousands of lathe machines, we've noticed how common it is for a machine to hammer at full speed when you turn them on.
+After testing thousands of wood lathes, we've noticed how common it is for a machine to hammer at full speed when you turn them on.
 On the other hand, this machine doesn't go at full pace as soon as you turn it o.
-It picks up speed slowly, making it a nice feature.
+It picks up speed slowly, making it a nice machine to work with.

 Keeping your working area organized is a must if you want to optimize your time.
 This lathe has two comfortable and reliable tool racks, which you can find at the end of the lathe.